chamaeleonidae/api/docs/webhooks/overview.md

 # Overview

-**Chameleon supports a robust data pipeline including receiving data from may different sources and sending Chameleon Experience data out to you connected destinations.**
+**Chameleon supports a robust data pipeline including receiving data from may different sources and sending Chameleon Experience data out to your connected destinations.**

 ---